-Nobody has the right to typecast a person, phenomenon, or trend as superstition because they’re incapable of understanding them.
+Nobody has the right to typecast a person, phenomenon, or trend as superstition just because they’re incapable of understanding them.

-Let’s get back to Nirmal Baba.
+Okay, let’s get back to Nirmal Baba.

-Now, the people declaring that Nirmal Baba is a thug were jealous of the fact that an ordinary man became a guru overnight (and now earns huge amounts of money while they’re still living on charity).
+Jealous that an ordinary man became a guru overnight (and now earns huge amounts of money while they’re still living on charity).

 I doubt it.